LeandroOliveiraDeQueiroz/dartware-avaliacao-tecnica-frontend/README.md

 }
 ```

 If we create a resolver with the name Company, if we query a list of Jobs of length N, the method Company will be called N times which one reciving a job and expecting the response of the type job.
+Therefore the database will be called 1 time to the Jobs and N for the Companies (n+1).
+That is the N + 1 problem.(#n+1)

 We GraphQL is possible navigate throw the objects.
 If there is a resolver for that field the frontend can resquest that field, if the a inner field of the first field have a resolver that can be queried too.
 ```